 Another approach, according to The Cleveland Clinic, is to prescribe a continuous pill - which eliminates the patient's menstrual period and prevents the patient from experiencing a drop in estrogen.

-- Q How can antinausea medication help in migraine headache treatment?
+- Q How can I help ease migraine headache symptoms?